VIBE: Relaxed, Family Friendly

 12157 Heckscher Dr, Jacksonville, FL 32226

-Where is the perfect getaway for a beach camping weekend?
+Where is the perfect getaway for a quiet beach camping weekend?
 Little Talbot Island State Park is located on the northern end of Little Talbot Island.
-It could be the getaway you've been looking for.
+About 30 minutes north of Jacksonville, it could be the getaway you've been looking for.

 If you love to camp, you will enjoy the intimacy of this small camping paradise.
 The park features a campground perfect for small tent sites, smaller RV sites and primitive campsites as well as a picnic area with pavilions, grills and tables.
-Even if you're not a camper, this beach is known for its cleanliness and privacy among the oaks.
-You can even camp using a hammock!
-Relax and enjoy the sound of owls as you go to sleep.
+Even if you're not a camper, this beach is known for its cleanliness and privacy among the oaks so it's great for walking.
+Relax and enjoy the sound of owls as you go to sleep: you can even use a hammock.
 Wake up to the sunrise and walk a half mile to the pristine ocean beach.
 If you like to fish there is a boat launch and dock down the trail.
-Biking, hiking, birdwatching and surfing are popular here too.
+Biking, hiking, bird watching and surfing are popular here too.
 If you get a permit, you can have a natural beach wedding in this private paradise.

 Little Talbot Island Beach Sand

 Even though Florida beaches like Siesta Key are famous for their pristine white sand, its hard not to be blown away by the pristine beauty of Little Talbot Island beach.
 The sand is white near the dunes but a little darker close to the water and has a variety of shells to explore.
 Some people have even found sand dollars and shark's teeth!
 It's thick and you can definitely build a sandcastle here.
 There is no driving on the beach here which is to be expected since it is an undeveloped barrier island.
 In 2022, they are experiencing some erosion issues so the south end of the beach is closed for evaluation.
 Camping is still allowed but capacity has been reduced.
 Check here for further updates.